Instant Pot Chicken Stock

 Instructions

 • Combine all ingredients in your Instant Pot, making sure water doesn't go past the max fill line in your inner pot.
-Give it a quick stir, then seal the lid and set your pot to Manual, High Pressure, 120 minutes.
+Give it a quick stir, then seal the lid and set your pot to Manual, High Pressure, 60 minutes.
+(If you'd like bone broth instead, set your Instant Pot for manual, high pressure, 120 minutes.)

 Nutrition Facts